 Requirements to be applied to the safety aspects of electronic control systems (“CEL”).

-Tests and assessment methods, (including CEL) for Lane Keeping systems of SAE levels 3/4 a New UN Regulation for Contracting Parties to the 1958 Agreement.
+Proposals for validating new test and assessment methods, (including CEL) when applied to Automated Lane Keeping Systems of SAE levels 3/4 compatible with a New UN Regulation for Contracting Parties to the 1958 Agreement.

 Review of the existing and upcoming methods and a proposed way forward for the assessment of AD.